FAQ: What you need to know about volunteering with help2kids in Tanzania and Malawi

 How much will I spend in a week?

-Tanzania: Your main expenses apart from the costs of volunteering will be transported to and from the projects, lunches, beer, and weekend activities.
+Tanzania: Your main expenses apart from the costs of volunteering will be transport to and from the projects, food, water, and weekend activities.
+The costs depend a lot on whether you prefer a "western" lifestyle and food or are willing to go local.

-Here are some examples of everyday costs (in TSH):
+Here are some examples of everyday costs (in Tanzanian Shillings:)

-- Daladala (local bus) trip to Kunduchi: TSH 400
+- Daladala (local bus) trip to Pwani Primary School: TSH 400

 - Packet of pasta: TSH 3000